ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/ParallelComputing.md

 And now we go about stuffing the results into the corresponding location in the new array.
 ~~~
-        # iterate over the results (a list of whatever was returned from make_positions)
+        # iterate over the results (a list of whatever was returned from make_stars)
         for i,r in enumerate(results):
             # store the returned results in the right place in our array
             start = i*group_size